 The Committee retains compensation consultants to assist it in assessing the competitiveness of the named executive officers' compensation.
-In fiscal 2015, the Committee retained Frederic W. Cook & Co, Inc. Frederic W. Cook & Co, Inc. has provided services to the Committee since September 2010.
-Pursuant to the factors set forth in Item 407 of Regulation S-K of the Exchange Act, the Committee has reviewed the independence of Frederic W. Cook & Co and conducted a conflicts of interest assessment (taking into consideration factors specified in the NYSE listing standards) and has concluded that Frederic W. Cook & Co is independent and their work for the Committee has not raised any conflicts of interest.
-No other fees were paid to Frederic W. Cook & Co except fees related to their services to the Committee.
+Frederic W. Cook & Co, Inc. has provided services to the Committee since September 2010.
+Pursuant to the factors set forth in Item 407 of Regulation S-K of the Exchange Act, the Committee has reviewed the independence of Frederic W. Cook & Co and conducted a conflicts of interest assessment, and has concluded that Frederic W. Cook & Co is independent and Frederic W. Cook & Co's work for the Committee has not raised any conflicts of interest.
+No other fees were paid to these compensation consultants except as such fees related to their services to the Committee.